Kurt Aepli: Creative output

 The success of the companies Burch-Korrodi and Trudel Juwelier was due in large part to the professional-technical know-how and the creative contribution of Aepli.
 In the studio of Meinrad Burch, the almost legendary "goldsmith-triumvirate", as it was referred to locally in the trade, eventually developed.
-It consisted of Aepli (chief designer), Martin Bucher (chef d’atelier) and Berger Bergersen (master enameler), all three of whom were professionally and technically equally adept, complemented one another's respective fields of expertise and wored famously as a team.
+It consisted of Aepli (chief designer), Martin Bucher (chef d’atelier) and Berger Bergersen (master enameler), all three of whom were professionally and technically equally adept, complemented one another's respective fields of expertise and worked famously as a team.

 Aepli's style might best be described as the evolution of Modernism, the Bauhaus and Art Déco.
 Using a scientific approach, compositions methodically evolved from the basic geometric shapes, using nothing but flat, square or round stock.
 Yet a close observation of nature and its creations led him to conclude that there were no incorrect forms, colors or sounds in nature, which is recognizable throughout his decade-long creative activity.

 This dynamic was maximized by the inclusive application of high-value materials.
 Lines, forms and shapes were pared down to their essence in a sure-footed manner that was as consistent as it was calculating.
 As a consequence, these pieces required the most exacting standards of execution.
 Jewelry, frequently using unusual gemstones, and ecclesiastical implements were created by him, both at Burch-Korrodi, as well as later at Trudel Juwelier.
-Besides designing, Aepli frequently carried out the silversmithing jobs himself.
+Besides designing, Aepli frequently carried out the silversmithing jobs himself, normally stamped A.

 Although the clientele consisted mainly of aficionados and collectors, the name of Kurt Aepli was little known to the general public.
 For decades, his oeuvre was shrouded under the studio of Burch-Korrodi.
 Although this manner of prescribed anonymity bothered him, his unmistakable style left its mark on goldsmiths and silversmiths, reaching far beyond the German-speaking part of Switzerland, particularly north of the Alps.
 He set new standards for the creation of jewelry and implements.